collective/collective.easyform/README.rst

 Form input can be saved or emailed.
 A simple and user-friendly interface allows non-programmers to create custom forms.

-**Note:** This Plone package is similar to `Archetypes <http://docs.plone.org/develop/plone/content/archetypes/>`_ based `Products.PloneFormGen <https://github.com/smcmahon/Products.PloneFormGen>`_ for Plone versions 1 to 4.

-Dexterity is the default framework for building content types in Plone 5.

 Installation
 ============